On the group action of $Mod(M,F)$ on the disk complex

-If $\zeta$ was the first element intersecting $R'$ which is a $4$-gon of type (a) in the $(n-1)$-th step, then the second one was $\zeta_0$ in the $(n-1)$-th step, violating the assumption that the region from $\zeta$ to $\zeta_0$ in $\bar{F}$ is an annulus.
-Similarly, we can exclude the possibility that $\zeta$ was the first element intersecting $R'$ in the $6$-gon case.
-If $\zeta$ was the second element intersecting $R'$ in the $(n-1)$-th step, then $\zeta$ is also moved in the $(n-1)$-th step as well as the $n$-th step since it bounds a bigon with a subarc of $\mathcal{A}$ in the $(n-1)$-th step (see Figure \ref{fig-gon}).
-This means that there must be an adjacent $4$-gon of type (b) or an adjacent $6$-gon, say $R''$, in the $(n-1)$-th step such that $R'\cap R''=\{\text{two points}\}\subset\zeta$ since $\zeta$ bounds a bigon with an element of $\mathcal{A}$ in the $n$-th step.
-But this violates the assumption that $\zeta$ cannot intersect a $4$-gon of type (b) in the $(n-1)$-th step and it also cannot be the first element intersecting a $6$-gon in the $(n-1)$-th step.
+Suppose $R'$ is a $4$-gon of type (a) or a $6$-gon.
+If we observe (a) and (c) of Figure \ref{fig-gon}, then we can see the 1st element of $\mathcal{A}'$ intersecting $R'$ becomes the element of $\mathcal{A}'$ intersecting $R^n$ after the $(n-1)$-th step.
+This means $\zeta$ must be the 1st element intersecting $R'$ and therefore $\zeta_0$ is the 2nd element intersecting $R'$, violating the assumption that the region from $\zeta$ to $\zeta_0$ in $\bar{F}$ is an annulus.
+Suppose $R'$ is a $4$-gon of type (b).
+In this case, there is another element of $s_{V}$ near the long vertical edge of $R'$ as we saw previously.
+Since this element appears next to $\zeta$ with respect to the direction of the bigon-removing isotopy, it should be $\zeta_0$.
+But the region from $\zeta$ to $\zeta_0$ in $\bar{F}$ is a disk as in (b) of Figure \ref{fig-gon}, not an annulus, violating the previous paragraph.
 Therefore, $\zeta$ cannot be moved by the bigon-removing isotopy in the $n$-th step for $n\geq 2$.